robolity/pass-the-butter/readme.md

 Alternatively, both pieces of software should be available through package managers such as Apt-Get (for Linux/Unix) or Homebrew (Recommended for Mac)

+### Description
+Extends on sobot-rimulator to function as both a simulator and controller for the Pololu Zumo 32u4 robot

 ### To Run
-Open a command prompt (terminal) and navigate to the *Sobot Rimulator* directory.
+Open a command prompt (terminal) and navigate to the *Zumo Simulator* directory.
 Then type:

-    python rimulator.py
+    python simulator.py

 ### For More Information
-See the included Manual.
+See the sobot-rimulator manual at github.com/nmccrea/sobot-rimulator.